Saturday Morning Science Summer Research Program

 What is the Summer Research Program?

 Selected students work directly on a project for 40 hours/week for the duration of the eight-week period.
-In addition to this, students attend weekly ‘Lunch and Learn’ sessions sponsored by the Office of Institutional Diversity, Inclusion and Equity at Baylor.
+In addition, students attend weekly ‘Lunch and Learn’ sessions sponsored by the Office of Institutional Diversity, Inclusion and Equity at Baylor.
 At these sessions, students learn about various aspects of research and professional development over a shared meal with their cohorts.
-As a participant of the Summer Research Program, students are hired as Baylor employees under the title of Summer Project Intern and are paid the minimum wage for the state of Texas.
+As a participant of the Summer Research Program, students are hired as Baylor employees under the title of Summer Project Intern and are paid a stipend.

 What are the dates of the Summer Research Program?

-The program typically takes place within a week of area schools letting out for summer break (typically early June), and continues for a period of eight straight weeks.
-This year’s program will take place from June 5 through July 28.
+The program typically takes place within a week of area schools letting out for summer break (usually the first or second week of June), and continues for a period of eight straight weeks.
 Students must be available to work each Monday-Friday through those dates in order to apply for the program.
+Please do not apply if you have travel plans and/or other work/school commitments that would prevent you from working full time each of those weeks.

 What hours does a Summer Project Intern work?

 Summer Project Interns work 40 hours/week, Monday – Friday.
 This is a full-time job for the duration of the eight-week period.
 The actual start and end time each day are determined by the researcher the students are assigned to, but the total hours each week will add up to 40 hours.
 If the student plans to take a family vacation, a volunteer trip, work another job that coincides with these dates, etc. they should not apply for the program.
-If the student does not think they can prepare and present a poster in a symposium in January (during the school year, whether still in high school or a freshman in college), they should not apply for the program.
+If the student does not think they can prepare and present a poster in a symposium in June the following year after completing the program, they should not apply for the program.
+Both full time attendance and presenting a research poster at the research symposium are commitments all Summer Research students must adhere to.

 What makes a student eligible for the Summer Research Program?